hajrudin316/QA-Portfolio-AcademyBugs/README.md

 # 🌟 QA Portfolio by **Hajrudin Karajčić**
 # Hi there 👋
 I’m **Hajrudin Karajčić**, a dedicated **Junior QA Engineer** who’s ready to **work hard**, **learn fast**, and **grow** within a **strong team**.
--Looking for an **opportunity to prove myself**, not just for a job.
+--Looking for an **opportunity to prove myself**, not just for a job.
 -Ready to start with **any position or rate** that allows me to **learn from professionals**, **contribute value early**, and **keep improving every day**.

 After completing a **6-month intensive QA course**, I’ve gained **hands-on experience** testing **real projects** and building a **solid foundation in QA**.
 Here’s what I bring to your team:
----

 ### 🧩 Test Documentation
 **Clear, structured test documentation** and **detailed bug reports** that make developers’ work easier.